foxBMS/documentation/doc/sphinx/software_documentation/modules/ltc/ltc.rst

 Measurement frequency
 ---------------------

-When no requests are made, with 8 modules and 12 cell voltages, in normal measurement mode, a measurement cycle takes no more than 20ms.
+When no requests are made, with 8 |LTC| monitoring ICs in the daisy-chain and 12 cell voltages, in normal measurement mode, a measurement cycle takes no more than 20ms.
 As a consequence, a measurement frequency of 50Hz can be achieved for the voltages.

 If requests are made, the measurement cycle can last longer (e.g., access to the EEPROM on the slaves needs more time).